ArnoVdH/photoblog/content/timeline.md

 ## 2015
 * Citytrip to Cambridge, UK
 * Graduated from Ghent University
-* Moved to house in Ekkergem with Friends
+* Moved to house in Ekkergem with friends

 ## 2014
 * End of relationship with Joke